Tscubii/win11-intel-mac/README.md

 1. Reboot the Mac, hold Option, and select EFI Boot (if there's two, select the rightmost one)

+If you're on a Mac, now's the time to use the external keyboard and mouse.

-Windows 11 Setup doesn't like the drivers in the $WinPEDriver$ folder.
-Add them by force.
+Windows 11 Setup rejects the drivers in the `$WinPEDriver$` folder because it thinks it already has the best ones.
+Add them to WinPE BEFORE it scans that folder.

 2. Press Shift+F10 and run the commands as shown below: